What is OTEC?

 Join Transportation officials, government and members of the academic community at Ohio Transportation Engineering Conference -- one of the nation's largest transportation conferences.
 The conference features exciting speakers, technical sessions and an exhibition hall.
 Meet other professionals in your specialty area and share stories of innovation and transportation.

-OTEC 2014 marks the 68th annual meeting of this statewide conference.
-The Ohio Transportation Engineering Conference is a two-day event attended by over 3,000 people nationally.
-OTEC is co-sponsored by the Ohio Department of Transportation and The Ohio State University, and the conference is organized to provide something for everyone interested in Ohio’s transportation industry.
+OTEC 2016 marks the 70th annual meeting of this statewide conference.
+The Ohio Transportation Engineering Conference is a two-day event attended by over 3,750 people nationally.
+OTEC is organized to provide something for everyone interested in Ohio’s transportation industry.
 The program tries to address the latest policy and technical information, as well as covering new ideas in transportation policy, planning, environmental, design, construction, maintenance, operation, local government, and management of transportation resources.

 Who should attend?